01 of 07

 Polyurethane, latex, and Memory foam all fall into this category.
 Each has a different density, level of heat retention and support, and each has a specific price point.
 Memory foam mattresses, which mold to the body and don’t transfer motion, have become very popular over the years.
 Recently, gel-infused memory foam (memory foam composed of thousands of tiny gel beads) has been introduced as a more breathable alternative to high-density memory foam.
 With any foam mattress, moisture-wicking fabric covers can add another layer of comfort.
 Latex mattresses, too, can trap heat, so look for added top layers that purport to solve the heat issue—but be aware that these heat-lowering amenities can also lead to significant increases in price.

-Fairly new to the market, and often viewed as the best of both worlds, hybrid mattresses are comprised of a mix of innerspring coils and specialty foam.
-These mattresses offer good support, contour to the body, and are often more cost-effective than foam alone.
+Relatively new to the market, and often viewed as the best of both worlds, hybrid mattresses are comprised of a mix of innerspring coils and specialty foam.
+These mattresses offer excellent support, contour to the body, and are often more cost-effective than foam alone.
 Additionally, they are purported to be especially beneficial for those who experience muscle and joint pain.
 It is important to note, however, that these mattresses rarely possess an even 50/50 ratio of foam to coils.
 So if you need one more than the other it's important to find out which is more prevalent in the mattress you intend to buy.

 Among the more expensive mattress types, adjustable mattresses often range close to $2,000.00.
 And while aesthetically they remind us more of hospitals than of our favorite shelter mags, adjustable mattresses do have their benefits.
 Adjusting the height of your head, feet, and other body parts can help mitigate problems with circulation, snoring, asthma, and acid reflux—to name just a few.
 Add to the potential health benefits the convenience of being able to make minute adjustments with just the touch of a button, and you have a solid argument for making this significant investment.Continue to 4 of 7 below.